Candida Auris for Healthcare Providers

 How can the spread of C. auris be prevented?

-• Healthcare facilities should review all interim recommendations from the NYSDOH and the CDC regarding C. auris infection prevention and control and should monitor the NYSDOH and CDC websites for new information and revisions to current recommendations.
+• Healthcare facilities should review all recommendations from the NYSDOH and the CDC regarding C. auris infection prevention and control and should monitor the NYSDOH and CDC websites for new information and revisions to current recommendations.

 • Key CDC recommendations are summarized below along with additional NYSDOH recommendations.